marcjwilliams1/ApproxBayes.jl/README.md

 Also provided are some convenience functions for plotting and saving the output.

 - `writeoutput(abcresults)`: This will write the output to a text file should you wish to some additional analysis or plotting.
-- `plotmodelposterior(abcresults)`: For model selection algorithm will plot a bar chart showing the posterior probabilities of each respective model.
-- `plotparameterposterior(abcresults)`: Will plot the posteriors for each parameter.
-If model selection algorithm was used need to specify the model in addition as follows: `plotparameterposterior(abcresults, 1)`

-Plots can be saved by setting keyword argument to `save = true`, the plots will have a default name based on the algorithm used, this can the directory can be changed using `dir` and `plotname` keywords.
+- `plot`: Plotting recipes for use with [Plots.jl](https://github.com/JuliaPlots/Plots.jl) are provided.
+Just use `plot` on any ABC return type.
+This will plot histograms of the posterior distributions.
+For the model selection algorithm `plot(result::ABCSMCmodelresults)` will plot the model posterior probabilities, a second argument indexing a particular model will plot the parameter posterior distributions for that model, ie `plot(result::ABCSMCmodelresults, 1)` will plot the posterior distribution of parameters for model 1.

 ## Acknowledgments
 Some of the code was inspired by [ABC-SysBio](http://www.theosysbio.bio.ic.ac.uk/resources/abc-sysbio/).